Monarch butterflies return to Mexico a few days late on their annual migration

 The first butterflies have been seen exploring the mountaintop reserves in the states of Mexico and Michoacan, apparently trying to decide where to settle this year.

 The monarchs have shown up a few days late this year.
-Normally they arrive for the Day of the Dead observances on Nov.
-1 and Nov.
-2. Mountainside communities long associated the orange-and-black butterflies with the returning souls of the dead.
+Normally, they arrive for the Day of the Dead observances on Nov.
+1-2.
+Mountainside communities long associated the orange-and-black butterflies with the returning souls of the dead.

 The department said the butterflies were seen around their three largest traditional wintering grounds — Sierra Chincua, El Rosario and Cerro Pelón in Michoacan state.